wkirgsn/diss-wk/README.md

 The LPTN code partly needs additional data sets (two .mat files), that can be also found under `data/input/`.

 All results from runner scripts will be stored under `data/output/`.

-## Code
-Runner scripts that start with `run_` will conduct a single experiment, whereas those that start with `hpo_` will conduct many experiments for a hyperparameter optimization.
-Configuration for all experiments are usually in the runner scripts themselves.
-Thus, in order to fill the database with all information expected by each cell in all notebooks will require several different configurations in the runner scripts.
-Those should be evident by commented-out-code.

 ## Feedback / Troubleshooting
 Please feel free to open up a GitHub issue for questions or concerns regarding this code base.